 Anyway, sometime on our way back to the airport, the examiner coached me through the falling leaf maneuver and for the next 10 or 15 minutes he wouldn’t let me use anything but the rudder to control the plane.
 This wasn’t part of the test, it was part of me learning to be a better pilot and getting calm.
 Calm enough that the last 5 minutes of my check-ride featured some of the best flying I had done to date.
 After we had taxied back in, all the examiner said was, “Let me out over there.
 Can you secure the plane on your own?
 I’ll get started on the paperwork” I stated that I could and he stopped in the FBO for coffee.
 After the longest and quietest 10 minutes of my life, during which I was sure I had failed, he came over and congratulated me on passing.
 I couldn’t believe I had done it; I was a pilot.
 I think I checked the FAA website every hour for a week until it cleared the Airmen Registry.

-Sadly, I haven’t progressed much beyond that point.
-I’ve got a few more hours and another aircraft type in my log book, but I ran out of money and stopped flying about 8 or 10 months ago.
-I’m not current since I need a flight review, but I’ve gotten my fire back and I’m well on my way to finding the money to get back in the air.
-My end goal is to buy something relatively cheap and fly the wings off of it and complete my instrument, commercial, and flight instructor ratings.
-I just feel like that is a better path than loans for school and, since I don’t aspire to fly the airlines, if I buy the right aircraft, I’d like to do some instructing on the side.
+Sadly, I didn’t progress much beyond that point.
+I got a few more hours and another aircraft type in my log book, but I ran out of money and stopped flying while I figured out what to do next.
+As of last year I renewed my medical and started working on a flight review, but I paused again a little before my wife gave birth to our second son.
+My end goal is to get all the medical bills paid and then buy something relatively cheap and fly the wings off of it to complete my instrument, commercial, and flight instructor ratings.
+I just feel like that is a better path than loans for flight school and, since I don’t really aspire to ever fly for the airlines, I’d like to do some instructing on the side.

 So, that’s my dream.
 Now for the hard part–chasing it down and conquering it.
-Who knows, maybe I’ll even learn to fly helicopters.
+Who knows, maybe I’ll have some kind of financial windfall and even learn to fly helicopters.
+I loved riding along and I actually understand how they work, but they are crazy expensive compared to fixed wing aircraft.